-Antioxidant rich foods are essential for a healthy and long life.
-These foods are natural to eat and have so many health benefits.
+Rich Antioxidant Foods list in India one should know for a healthy and long life.
+These foods are easy to eat and have health benefits.

 Without much debate, we would agree that fresh, unprocessed food would rank higher in the antioxidant profile as compared to preserved processed or packed foods.

 Here in this article, we would like to highlight the potential 20 high antioxidant food list.